Anti-Quebec sentiment: Esther Delisle

 In a March 1, 1997 cover story titled Le Mythe du Québec fasciste (The Myth of a Fascist Quebec), L'actualité revisited the controversy around Delisle's doctoral thesis and book.
 The issue also included a profile of Groulx.
-Authors of both articles acknowledged Groulx's anti-Semitism and the generally favourable attitude of the Roman Catholic Church towards fascist doctrine during the 1930s.
+Authors of both articles acknowledged Groulx's antisemitism and the generally favourable attitude of the Roman Catholic Church towards fascist doctrine during the 1930s.
 Pierre Lemieux, an economist and author, wrote: "The magazine's attack is much weakened by Claude Ryan, editor of Le Devoir in the 1970s, declaring that he has changed his mind and come close to Delisle's interpretation after reading her book."

 However, the same magazine made a claim, which has never been substantiated, that Delisle had been subsidized by Jewish organizations.
 The claim was repeated on television by a former Parti québécois cabinet minister, Claude Charron, who was introducing a 2002 broadcast on Canal D of Je me souviens, the Eric R. Scott documentary about Delisle's book.
 Outraged at what both Scott and Delisle called an absolute falsehood, they asked Canal D to rebroadcast the documentary because it was introduced in a way they considered to be defamatory and inaccurate.

 Referring to Groulx and to the Le Devoir newspaper, Francine Dubé wrote in the National Post on April 24, 2002, that "the evidence Delisle has unearthed seems to leave no doubt that both were anti-Semitic and racist."
 In 2002, the Montreal Gazette noted the "anti-Semitism and pro-fascist sympathies that were common among this province's (Quebec) French-speaking elite in the 1930s."

 Mordecai Richler

-The well-known Montreal author Mordecai Richler wrote essays in which he decried as racism, tribalism, provincialism, and anti-Semiticism among nationalist politicians in French-speaking Quebec, notably in a 1991 article in The New Yorker and his 1992 book Oh Canada!
+The well-known Montreal author Mordecai Richler wrote essays in which he decried as racism, tribalism, provincialism, and antisemitism among nationalist politicians in French-speaking Quebec, notably in a 1991 article in The New Yorker and his 1992 book Oh Canada!
 Oh Quebec!.
 His negative portrayal of some Quebec government policies was given international coverage in the Western world, where French-speaking Quebecers were heard and read much less often than English Canadians.
 Richler's views were strongly criticized in Quebec and to some degree by anglophone Canadians.

 He notably compared some Quebec nationalist writers in the newspaper Le Devoir in the 1930s to Nazi propagandists in Der Stürmer and criticized the Quebec politician René Lévesque before an American audience.
-Richler also criticized Israel and was known as something of a "curmudgeon" in literary circles.
+Richler was known as something of a "curmudgeon" in literary circles.

 Some commentators, both inside and outside Quebec, thought that the reaction to Richler was excessive and sometimes racist.
 For example, a Quebecer misinterpreted his passage saying that the Catholic Church treated French Canadian women like "sows" and said that Richler had called Quebec women "sows."
 Other Quebecers acclaimed Richler for his courage and for attacking the orthodoxies of Quebec society; he was described as "the most prominent defender of the rights of Quebec's anglophones."